Boosting State Pension

-For most people, it’s a good idea to ‘catch up’ on a couple of years’ missing contributions – perhaps if you were at home with children for a couple of years, or overseas on a work placement with a foreign employer.
+For some people, it’s a good idea to ‘catch up’ on a couple of years’ missing contributions – perhaps if you were at home with children for a couple of years, or overseas on a work placement with a foreign employer.
 But there are some things worth thinking about:

 - If you’re entitled to Pension Credits, you’ll usually get more than the amount you’d receive from the full State Pension anyway.
 Due to means testing, your entitlement to Pension Credit may be reduced by some or all of the increase to your State Pension.

 - If you’re a married woman paying reduced National Insurance contributions, then you will need to stop paying these reduced rates to contribute to Class 3 contributions.